sesha-k/OracleTask/README.md

 Palindrome is a String or a number which is the same as its reverse, Such as: liril, wow, 131 or 11.
 The task of finding the next palindrome is described below:

-How we humans proceed to do it?
+How does the program runs?
 There are 2 types of inputs possible:

 Case 1)